jkoganem/fakereview/README.md

 To move beyond the out-of-the-box SBERT, we attached a linear classification head and performed fine-tuning (`code/sbert_crossencoder_mpnet_v2.py`).
 With the SBERT model frozen, the linear classifier only achieved 69\% accuracy, but when fine-tuning the entire model we achieved 88\% validation accuracy after 20 epochs.
 Even better, the fine-tuned model achieved 92\% accuracy on our final holdout set.
 Our work confirms that fine-tuning existing language models is a valuable approach for detecting AI-generated text content.

 ## Generalization experiments
-A natural followup question arises from these results---is our model learning enough that it could be applied in truly novel contexts, or is it narrowly learning our specific dataset?
+A natural followup question arises from these results—is our model learning enough that it could be applied in truly novel contexts, or is it narrowly learning our specific dataset?
 To assess the extent to which our approach could generalize to new contexts, we ran a series of experiments with 10 epochs of training in restricted contexts, but validation accuracies computed in every context.
 Importantly, we found that
  * training in one context *could* lead to higher performance in different ones, and
  * training in one context does not appear to harm performance in unseen contexts.